BKaperick/Bryan-Kaperick.me/content/poetry.fr.md

 >and on beauty fleeting, your tender lips
 >wrapped around a burning cigarette.
 >
->Just after your last drag,
+>You took your last drag,
->embers died, while
+>and from the ashes,
->a daisy was born
+>a daisy was born, but
 >meant only to wilt.
->And I tried
+>And so I tried
 >to catch each petal as it fell.

 *Untitled* -- Juin 2024